 © 2026 - Octane Automotive BV

 The BMW M3 of the E90 generation was unveiled in 2007 and went on sale in 2008 as the successor to the E46 M3.
 The big technical change was the engine specification: for the first time in M3 history BMW M chose a V8 engine instead of an inline-six.
 The naturally aspirated 4.0-litre S65 V8 (a development of the S85 V10 from the E60 M5) produced 414 hp at 8,300 rpm and 400 Nm of torque at 3,900 rpm, with an 8,400 rpm redline.
 For BMW M this was an experiment that was not continued: the F80 M3 (2014) returned to inline-six (with biturbo).
 Production ran to 2013 with substantial worldwide sales across Sedan (E90), Coupé (E92), and Convertible (E93).
-The E92 Coupé has factory-installed carbon roof panels.
+The E92 Coupé has carbon roof panels.

 The S65 V8 is the heart of the E90 M3 and one of the most advanced naturally aspirated V8 engines ever built.
-Key factory-installed features: factory-installed dual VANOS variable valve timing, factory-installed individual throttle bodies per cylinder (eight individual intakes), factory-installed magnesium-aluminium construction, factory-installed dry-sump lubrication, and factory-installed lighter components.
+Key features: dual VANOS variable valve timing, individual throttle bodies per cylinder (eight individual intakes), magnesium-aluminium construction, dry-sump lubrication, and lighter components.
 The engine produces 414 hp at 8,300 rpm with a specific output of 104 hp per litre - exceptionally high for a naturally aspirated V8 in 2008.
 The S65 however has known points of attention: rod bearings that can fail at higher mileage (comparable to S54), throttle actuators that periodically need replacement, and oil pump status.
 For collectors an S65 with proven completed rod bearing renewal is essential.

 The E90/E92/E93 M3 has seen a complex valuation curve.
-Regular E92 Coupés in factory specification with proven completed rod bearing renewal and factory throttle actuator update have been appreciating since 2020.
+Regular E92 Coupés in original specification with proven completed rod bearing renewal and factory throttle actuator update have been appreciating since 2020.
 Manual specifications sit substantially higher than M-DCT.
 The E90 Sedan and E93 Convertible have their own buyer pools, with the E93 Convertible generally lower priced.
 The M3 GTS and M3 CRT are in their own high price tier and trade consistently above original list price.
 Edition specifications (Lime Rock Park, Frozen Editions) are generally more attractive than regular E90 M3s.
 For sellers this means a well-documented E90/E92 M3 with proven S65 service history at BMW M Classic or recognised M specialist attracts strong international interest.

-E90 Sedan (2008-2011), E92 Coupé (2008-2013), or E93 Convertible (2008-2013, with factory-installed four-piece folding hardtop).
-The E92 Coupé has factory-installed carbon roof panels, factory-installed unique front spoiler, and is the most collected regular specification.
+E90 Sedan (2008-2011), E92 Coupé (2008-2013), or E93 Convertible (2008-2013, with four-piece folding hardtop).
+The E92 Coupé has carbon roof panels, unique front spoiler, and is the most collected regular specification.
 The E90 Sedan and E93 Convertible each have their own collector markets.

 Regular E90/E92/E93 M3 was delivered with manual six-speed gearbox or M-DCT (seven-speed dual-clutch gearbox, from 2008).
 For collectors and enthusiast drivers, the manual specification is substantially more valuable, often fifteen to twenty percent higher priced.
 The M-DCT is technically more advanced but is regarded by many as a less pure driving experience.

-The naturally aspirated 4.0-litre S65 V8 requires factory expertise.
+The naturally aspirated 4.0-litre S65 V8 requires expertise.
 Known points of attention: rod bearings (comparable to S54), throttle actuators, oil pump, and timing chains.
 An S65 with proven completed rod bearing renewal and throttle actuator update is considerably more attractive to collectors and buyers.

-For E90 M3 collectors, iconic factory colours such as Le Mans Blue, Imola Red, Jerez Black, Sparkling Graphite Metallic, and factory-installed Edition colours strongly drive price.
-Edition specifications include Lime Rock Park Edition (2013, around 200 cars US, factory Fire Orange), Frozen Edition (various colours in factory matte specification), and Competition Package.
+For E90 M3 collectors, iconic colours such as Le Mans Blue, Imola Red, Jerez Black, Sparkling Graphite Metallic, and Edition colours strongly drive price.
+Edition specifications include Lime Rock Park Edition (2013, around 200 cars US, factory Fire Orange), Frozen Edition (various colours in matte specification), and Competition Package.

 Note: These factors may influence buyer interest.
 Value depends on many factors.